 The Department has about 15 faculty members and around 100 students.

-- BSc (Hons) in Physics and Green Energy
+- BSc (Hons) in Physics and Green Energy (no longer admit new students)

 - MSc in Green Technology (Energy)